jakir-ruet/kubernetes-learning/README.md

 It is made up of at least one master node and one or more worker nodes.
 The **_master node makes up the control plane_** of a cluster and is responsible for scheduling tasks and monitoring the state of the cluster.
 ![Cluster](/img/cluster.png)
-CNI > Container Network Interface
+CRI >Container Runtime Interface & CNI > Container Network Interface

 #### Components